propeldata/terraform-provider-propel/docs/resources/policy.md

 page_title: "propel_policy Resource - propel"
 subcategory: ""
 description: |-
-  Provides a Propel Access Policy resource.
+  Provides a Propel Policy resource.
 This can be used to create and manage Propel Access Policies.
+It governs an Application's access to a Metric's data.
 ---

 # propel_policy (Resource)

-Provides a Propel Access Policy resource.
+Provides a Propel Policy resource.
 This can be used to create and manage Propel Access Policies.
+It governs an Application's access to a Metric's data.

 ## Example Usage